hamzametaklouds/elecktra-api-ts/docs/linting-ts.md

-# voyagevite-admin-service Platform adding linting and eslint to package
+# electra-admin-service Platform adding linting and eslint to package

 For convience we have base eslint and tsconfig file included in the project.
 Every new package must extend these files and add their own configuraiton.

 ## Adding tslint